Org Export Reference Documentation

 org-export-table-row-is-special-p

-Non-nil a given table row element only contains meta-data.
+Non-nil if a given table row element only contains meta-data.

 org-export-table-row-starts-header-p